imntru/Elk-Stack--Project/README.md

 [elk]
 10.1.0.4
 ```
-In order to specify which machines to run filenbeat on update the [filebeat-install.yml](https://github.com/imntru/Elk-Stack--Project/blob/main/Ansible/filebeat-install.yml) and as state above make sure to indicate the group on machines in which to install filebeat:
+In order to specify which machines to run filebeat on, update the [filebeat-install.yml](https://github.com/imntru/Elk-Stack--Project/blob/main/Ansible/filebeat-install.yml) and as stated above make sure to indicate the group of machines in which to install filebeat:
 ```bash
 - name: installing and launching filebeat
   hosts: webservers